airbus-cert/skyblue.team/content/posts/invoke-bof.md

 - A payload that will be executed on the victim machine
 - An aggressor script, which will prepare and interact with the payload

 The Red Team community is prolific: tens of BOF modules are available on GitHub, from lateral movement to advanced persistence technique.
-As detection engineers, how can we execute them easily to observe their artefacts?
+As detection engineers, how can we execute them easily to observe their artifacts?

 In this frame, we designed a BOF loader in powershell, [Invoke-Bof](https://github.com/airbus-cert/Invoke-Bof) to be easily included in any framework, such as the wonderful one from RedCanary, [atomic-red-team](https://github.com/redcanaryco/atomic-red-team)!